Cosmo-Tech/azure-asset-integration-accelerators/README.md

 You can use this projet to build a data integration pipeline.

 ## Create Integration Runtimes
-The integration runtime object must be create manually before loading the data factory objects.
+The integration runtime objects must be created manually before loading the data factory objects.
 To do so:
 * Go to your Data Factory resource and open it using Azure Data Factory Studio (accessible from the tab overview)
 * In the left menu, click on "Manage" (last icon)
-* In the menu "Source Control", click on "Integration runtimes"
+* In the menu "Connection", click on "Integration runtimes"
 * For each json file in the folder Datafact/integrationRuntime:
   * Create a new resource by clicking the button "+ New"
   * Select Azure, Self-Hosted